-Indicator 28: No. of training courses on solar PV system installation, operation and maintenance designed, organized and conducted by EOP

-- Achievement: In total 3 trainings implemented: City & Guilds training for SIT instructors, training of PV installers, SIT curricula for students developed.
-There was a slow follow-up to institutionalize the trainings and a problem that both trained SIT trainers are not available for now. - Rating: The target has been partially achieved.
-The rating is Moderately Satisfactory.
+Indicator 28: No. of training courses on solar PV system installation, operation and maintenance designed, organized and conducted by EOP training of PV installers, SIT curricula for students developed.
+There was a slow follow-up to institutionalize the trainings and a problem that both trained SIT trainers are not available for now.